graticule-life/PharmaSUG-DevOps-for-Pharma/README.md

 # PharmaSUG 2025 Sample
-Template repository for papermill pipelines.
+Template repository for research study pipelines using papermill for code written in Python and/or R.

+Presented at [PharmaSUG 2025](https://pharmasug.org/conferences/pharmasug-2025-us/): Integrating Collaborative Programming with Automated Traceability and Reproducibility in Pharma Studies and Real-World Data Projects by Adapting DevOps Best-Practices

 This repo contains the basic structure for papermill pipelines.
 The main execution file is `source/papermill.ipynb` which executes Python and R notebooks from `source/notebooks`.